Do Geckos Lay Eggs?

 Overall, gecko egg-laying behavior is quite varied, with differences in clutch size, guarding behavior, and location of deposit.
 However, despite these differences, all gecko species share a common reliance on egg-laying as a way of reproducing and continuing their lineage.

-You may also like: Why Do Geckos Shed?
+You may also like: Do Leopard Geckos Like To Climb?

 Factors Affecting the Egg-Laying Process in Geckos